boldbi/bold-bi-docs/docs/managing-resources/manage-dashboards/publish-dashboards.md

 ### Publish history

-You can see the published history of corresponding dashboard.
-Click `Actions` in the grid context menu and select `Publish History`.
+You can view the publishing history of the corresponding dashboard.
+Click on `Actions` in the grid context menu and select `Publish History`.

 ![Publish History Action](/static/assets/managing-resources/manage-dashboards/images/publish-history.png)